Preprints, publications and publishing ethics

 Posted on July 20, 2021 by Alex Mulhern

-The Microbiology Society’s sound science and open access journal, Access Microbiology, will be converting into an open research platform later this year.
+The Microbiology Society’s sound science and open access journal, Access Microbiology, will be converting into an open research platform early next year.
 This platform will include posting all article versions as preprints, with a transparent peer review process and acceptance required for full publication.

 In previous blogs we have frequently spoken of the difference between posting a preprint and publishing an article – but what do these terms really mean?
 How are they actually different?